andrewiggins/react-suspense-sandbox/src/suspense/README.md

-- The ability to pause an update in progress seems hinged on the ability to have separate render/commit stages in order to avoid "tearing" (i.e. to avoid paritally applying updates to the DOM) (e.g. only rendering part of the page to the DOM).
+- The ability to pause an update in progress seems hinged on the ability to have separate render/commit stages in order to avoid "tearing" (i.e. to avoid paritally applying updates to the DOM).

 - `expirationTime` is the core concept React uses to model priorities (I think).
   An update with a sooner expiration time has a higher priority than one with a